Dealing With Morning Sickness: Tips From Moms Who've Been There

 - tortilla chips

 If you find yourself feeling well enough to live it up a little add a few tablespoons of nut butter, a slice of cheddar cheese, or even a dollop of plain hummus to round out these carbs with some protein for a more complete and filling snack.

-Obviously, you're not going to be getting the full spectrum of nutrition while you battle your way through morning sickness.
-Don't worry about that right now.
+Obviously, you're not going to be getting the full spectrum of nutrition while you battle your way through morning sickness, so don't worry about that right now.
 Focus on eating what you can, when you can, and don't get down about what you're missing.
-You'll make up for it later.
+You'll make up for it later!